LubenStefano/GraphicsEditor/README.md

 3. **Polymorphism**: Shapes are handled polymorphically, meaning the application can perform the same operations (draw, resize, etc.) on different shapes without needing to know their specific type.

 4. **Virtual Methods**: Methods like `Draw` and `CalculateArea` are defined as virtual in the `Shape` class and overridden in derived classes (like `Circle`, `Rectangle`, etc.) to provide shape-specific behavior.

-### Event Handling

-The application uses events and delegates to handle user interactions (like clicking a shape to select or dragging a shape to move it).

-### Graphics Management

-- **Pen and Brush**: The drawing operations for shapes (like filling or outlining) are handled using `Pen` and `Brush` objects.
-These are disposed of properly when no longer needed, to avoid memory leaks.
-- **GDI+**: Graphics are drawn on the canvas using GDI+ methods for drawing shapes and filling them.

-## Contributing

-Feel free to fork the repository, make changes, and submit pull requests.
-You can contribute by:

-- Adding new shapes or editing existing shapes.
-- Improving the user interface.
-- Fixing bugs or improving the codebase.